 Although it falls in the same bitter liqueur category as Campari and Aperol, Cynar is its own entire thing.
 It’s a refreshing and herbaceous bittersweet spirit rich in earthy aromas and unique flavors.
 Its moderate ABV (16.5%) means it is the perfect drink for any occasion, whether served as an aperitif or digestif.
 Bartenders also love to use it as a unique ingredient to create aromatic and deeply flavorful cocktails that venture off the beaten path.

 Learn more: What is ABV Anyway?

 How is Cynar produced?

-While the recipe for Cynar is a closely guarded secret, we know that its unique flavour is achieved in two stages.
+While the recipe for Cynar is a closely guarded secret, we know that its unique flavor is achieved in two stages.

 - Infusion: 13 aromatic herbs and plants are combined with alcohol and water in automatic macerators and continuously mixed to release the aromas and colors.
-From there, the extract is collected in decanter tanks to rest for at least one month to achieve the perfect marriage of flavours.
+From there, the extract is collected in decanter tanks to rest for at least one month to get the perfect marriage of flavors.